 Mark and Judy Evans, the current owner/operators, purchased the Park in 1993 and formulated a plan to put the Park back on the map.

 They see the Park as a work of art, and work on maintaining and preserving, rather than rebuilding.
 Small restoration projects have been undertaken, pathways uncovered and improved, and the Museum, an ongoing project, is continuously being enhanced.

 In November 2009, the ambitious project to restore Paronella Park's original (1930s era) hydro electric system was completed.
 At a cost of $450,000, the system once again provides all of the Park's electricity requirements.

-This work, and other environmentally focused initiatives culminated in Paronella

-  Park being awarded Eco Australia's GECKO award for Ecotourism in 2011.
+This work, and other environmentally focused initiatives culminated in Paronella Park being awarded Eco Australia's GECKO award for Ecotourism in 2011.

-  Paronella Park's life as a pleasure gardens continues as José intended, for

-  visitors, and with social gatherings, particularly weddings, continuing to make

-  use of this unique location.
+Paronella Park's life as a pleasure gardens continues as José intended with visitors continuing to make use of this unique location.

-  Mark and Judy Evans, the current owner/operators, trust your virtual visit has

-  been enjoyable and memorable and look forward to seeing you in person when you

-  visit the Park.
+Mark and Judy Evans, the current owner/operators, trust your virtual visit has been enjoyable and memorable and look forward to seeing you in person when you visit the Park.

 If you'd like to learn more about Paronella Park, Jose, and Judy and my story, have a listen to this audio of my interview with Richard Fidler on the Conversations podcast. - Mark Evans